vipul2802/o365hq.com/content/blog/Azure Active Directory.md

 +++

 Azure AD Connect combines on-premises directories with Azure Active Directory.
-Consolidated with Azure, Office 365, and SaaS app, it helps users be more efficient by providing them with opportunities to use cloud and on-premises resources.\
+Consolidated with Azure, Microsoft 365, and SaaS app, it helps users be more efficient by providing them with opportunities to use cloud and on-premises resources.\
 Azure AD maintains SSO authentication and guarantees safe